 Scaling up with Jira's paid plans

-Jumping from Free to the Standard plan gives you a much bigger allowance of 1,700 runs and unlocks global rules, which is a definite improvement.
-But for a medium-sized team with a few dozen active projects, 1,700 runs can still vanish surprisingly fast.
-The Premium plan offers a much larger pool of runs (1,000 per user, per month), but it also comes with a much higher price per person.
-True, unlimited automation is reserved for the top-tier Enterprise plan, which puts scalable, worry-free automation out of reach for most companies.
+Jumping from Free to the Standard plan gives you a much bigger allowance of 1,700 runs and unlocks global rules, which is a significant step up for growing teams.
+The Premium plan offers a much larger pool of runs (1,000 per user, per month) for teams with high-volume needs.
+For the most extensive organizational requirements, the Enterprise plan provides unlimited automation, offering the ultimate level of scalability.

 Marketplace apps and plugins

-Another common route is to skip the third-party apps and build custom solutions using the Jira API with a language like Python or PowerShell.
-This approach gives you total control over your automations without any extra software costs.
+Another route is to build custom solutions using the Jira API with languages like Python or PowerShell.
+This approach provides teams with total control over their automations.

 A smarter approach: Integrating AI with Jira

-Rule-based automation, whether it’s native or through a plugin, can only get you so far.
-A more modern and scalable approach is to bring in an intelligent AI platform that works with your existing tools, including Jira Service Management, without forcing you into an expensive upgrade or complicated scripting.
-This is where a tool like eesel AI can make a real difference.
+Rule-based automation is a strong foundation.
+A modern way to enhance this is to bring in an intelligent AI platform that works as a complementary tool with your existing setup, including Jira Service Management.
+This allows you to scale your operations efficiently.
+This is where a tool like eesel AI can provide additional value.

-Native Jira automation is great, but it lives in a silo.
-It only knows what’s going on inside Jira.
-But today’s workflows are spread across a bunch of different tools.
-A customer issue might start in a Slack thread, reference a guide in Confluence, and relate to a spec sheet in Google Docs.
+While native Jira automation is powerful within its platform, today's workflows often involve multiple sources of information.
+A customer issue might start in a Slack thread, reference a guide in Confluence, and relate to a document in Google Docs.

 Testing and deploying with confidence